-Since you will most likely be picking it up during the day, they should sleep through the ride.
+Since you will most likely pick it up during the day, they should sleep through the ride.

-One thing to know is that they can become car sick on a bumpy ride and may be nervous in the new cage environment, so be more cautions when driving.
+One thing to know is that they can become car sick on a bumpy ride and may be nervous in the new cage environment, so be more cautious when driving.

 Buy Enough Food Supplies

-When you pick up your hedgehog, make sure to ask for a few weeks worth of their dry food, or ask what brand to purchase beforehand so that you are not feeding unfamiliar food right away.
+When you pick up your hedgehog, ask for a few weeks’ worths of their dry food, or ask what brand to purchase beforehand so that you are not feeding unfamiliar food immediately.

-After a couple weeks, it’s okay to transition your hedgehog onto a different dry food.
+After a couple of weeks, it’s okay to transition your hedgehog onto a portion of different dry food.

-You can learn more about what types of food to feed your hedgehog for the longterm here.
+You can learn more about what types of food to feed your hedgehog for long-term hire.

 Bonding with Your New Pet Hedgehog

-Key to helping your hedgehog adjust to the new environment is allowing to bond with you and whoever else will be commonly taking care of him.
+The key to helping your hedgehog adjust to the new environment is allowing them to bond with you, and whoever else will commonly take care of him.

 Starting a socializing routine with your hedgehog will help make bonding easier.

-Routines will help keep your hedgehog’s stress levels down, and will allow them a time each day to become more comfortable with you.
+Routines will help keep your hedgehog’s stress levels down and allow them time each day to become more comfortable with you.

-You can bond with your hedgehog by spending about half hour per day holding it in a blanket on your lap, petting him, or allowing him some supervised play time in a pen.
+You can bond with your hedgehog by spending about half an hour per day holding it in a blanket on your lap, petting him, or allowing him some supervised playtime in a pen.

-Another important part of bonding with your pet hedgehog is getting him used to your scent.
+Another essential part of bonding with your pet hedgehog is getting him used to your scent.

-You can do this by putting a worn t-shirt into his cage for snuggling, and by using the same soap when washing your hands before holding him so that he is able to get used to a familiar scent, and relate your scent to being safe.
+You can do this by putting a worn t-shirt into his cage for snuggling and using the same soap when washing your hands before holding him so that he can get used to a familiar scent and relate your scent to being safe.